WHO'LL BE MY LOVE?

 Tomorrow I'll rewrite it from my head and the original dreamnotes--without the freshness of a first draft.

 But with an end I now understand.

 I thought time was a placid river, or a landscape we travel across (flow in what, travel through what?
 Metatime?
 J.W.
 Dunne pointed out our conventional images lead to an infinite regress of "times").
 That image needs revising.
 What if time's a white-water rapid?
 Precognition might be analogous to bow-shock waves--standing waves, a series of harmonics, out in front of each rock in the river (major events?
 Who decides what's major?).
-Anyway, multiple premonitions, blending in with the background noise at first then recurring more and more plainly until the "event", with the turbulence downstream from the disturbance being quite similar in character but labeled differently--as "memory" or "reactions".
+Anyway, events'd generate multiple premonitions, blending in with the background noise at first then recurring more and more plainly until the "event", with the turbulence downstream from the disturbance being quite similar in character but labeled differently--as "memory" or "reactions".
 One taken for granted, the other repressed as unnatural, impossible, a delusion.
-Both there.

 Next: DREAMRIDER.
 A strange interlude: I find a book that describes my life!
 And not in my dreams.

 UNICORN TAG is a set of dreams of hoofed animal teachers who dragged me (kicking and screaming!) past simple dreamwork into shamanism.
 1: The Deer Party 2: Ariane's Honeymoon 3: Everest Marathon 4: Who'll Be My Love?
 5: Dreamrider 6: Half Shaman, Half Statesman 7: 8 To A Horn 8: Black Magic 9: Misfits On Mars

 LISTS AND LINKS: therapy - detectives - fear and its uses (and misuses) - dream humor - unicorns - oops! - heads - artists - embarrassment - sexy creatures - pussy symbolism - psychic dreams - precognition - life-paths - pure digital art - portraits - picture-stories